Find answers to some of our most popular and commonly asked questions.

 At Cadillac, we believe our owners deserve it all.
 That’s why every 2011 or newer vehicle is backed by Cadillac Shield, the most comprehensive suite of owner benefits by any luxury automotive brand in the world.
 From innovations like Remote Vehicle Diagnostics and advanced mobile apps to our Premium Care Maintenance program, Cadillac Shield gives luxury owners everything they need.

-It's a maintenance program that provides more peace of mind by covering certain required maintenance services during the first 4 years or 50,000 miles† of every 2011 or newer vehicle's operation.
-It aligns with the terms of our 4 years or 50,000 miles† bumper-to-bumper New Vehicle Limited Warranty.
+It's a maintenance program based on vehicle model and year that provides more peace of mind by covering certain required maintenance services.
+2017 XT5 and all 2011-2016 Cadillac vehicles are covered during the first 4 years or 50,000 miles† of operation, aligning with the terms of our 4 years or 50,000 miles† bumper-to-bumper New Vehicle Limited Warranty.
+2017 and newer Cadillac vehicles are covered during the first 3 years or 36,000 miles†.
 And, it's fully transferable.

 CADILLAC PREMIUM CARE MAINTENANCE COVERS ROUTINE MAINTENANCE SERVICES, (WHEN SCHEDULED IN ACCORDANCE WITH THE OWNER'S MANUAL), INCLUDING:

 Cadillac will warrant each 2013 vehicle for 6-years or 70,000-miles† (5-years/100,000-miles† for 2012 and older models) from the original in-service date of the vehicle.
 The limited warranty is fully transferable and there are no fees and no deductibles.
 The Roadside Assistance and Courtesy Transportation programs are also standard during the length of the warranty.
 For more details, please visit your Cadillac dealer.